wilberquito/Paradigms-and-Programming-Languages/Prolog/Session1.md

 point(X, Y).
 ```

-Complex Terms can also be facts or rules.
+Complex terms can also be facts or rules.

 ```prolog
 loves(vincent,mia).